Monday, 20 November 2023

 Duration: 5 minutes.

-This powerful spell brings into being an immobile, invisible cylindrical prison composed of either bars of force or solid walls of force (your choice).
+This powerful spell brings into being an immobile, visible cylindrical prison composed of either bars of force or solid walls of force (your choice).
 Anyone wishing to cross the barrier may try to force his way through it as a free action (one attempt per turn): the foe rolls thrust damage and if this overcomes the Forcecage’s DR, he gets through.
 This does not dispel the cage, which simply seals closed behind him.
 Slams and collisions with the cage inflict their usual damage for the purpose of breaking through, but the collider takes no damage, as the cage absorbs kinetic force.
 Disintegrate immediately destroys the cage.

 Creatures within the area are caught and contained unless they are too big to fit inside, in which case the spell automatically fails.
 Teleportation and other forms of astral travel provide a means of escape, but the force walls or bars extend into the Ethereal Plane, blocking ethereal and insubstantial travel.